codepath/android_guides/Drawables.md

 ### Stretchable Nine-Patch Image

-A [NinePatch](http://developer.android.com/guide/topics/graphics/2d-graphics.html#nine-patch) is a PNG image in which you can define stretchable regions that Android scales when content within the View exceeds the normal image bounds.
+A [NinePatch](http://developer.android.com/guide/topics/graphics/2d-graphics.html#nine-patch) is a PNG image in which you can **define stretchable regions that is stretched** when content within the View exceeds the normal image bounds.
 You typically assign this type of image as the background of a View which has width set to `wrap_content`.
 The most common use is a button that has to stretch based on the text displayed inside.

 NinePatch are images that have a "9" in the name such as `button_background.9.png` which signifies that this is a stretchable image.
 The [draw9patch](http://developer.android.com/tools/help/draw9patch.html) tool is used to create special nine-patch images.  a NinePatch is defined and stored, setting the background works the same as with any image: